-Tether is among the earliest stablecoins, cryptocurrency that maintains a stable price through a pegged underlying asset.
+Tether gained prominence for its place among the earliest stablecoins, cryptocurrency that maintains a stable price through a peg to an underlying asset, in this case the United States Dollar.
 Tether is designed to offer token holders a low-volatility asset and provide key industry entities—most notably crypto exchanges—a source of liquidity.
-Tether’s executive team, which includes CEO JL van der Velde, CFO Giancarlo Devasini, and CSO Philip Potter, was eventually revealed as identical to Bitfinex’s, making Tether a side-project of a prominent exchange.
+Tether’s original executive team, including CEO JL van der Velde, CFO Giancarlo Devasini, and CSO Philip Potter, was eventually revealed as identical to Bitfinex’s, making Tether a side-project of a prominent exchange.
 Prior to rebranding in February of 2015, Tether was known as Realcoin.

 Tether is a stablecoin.
 Holding the token confers users the right to reclaim the token’s underlying pegged asset.
 New tokens are issued when users send fiat, typically USD, to Tether’s reserves and tokens are removed from circulation when users reclaim reserved assets.
 Exchanges are a primary Tether user, as Tether allows exchanges to easily settle outstanding fiat-like balances.
 Tether is also attractive to cryptocurrency market participants as a means for avoiding volatility within the crypto sector.